This post may contain affiliate links. Please read our disclosure policy.

 How to make protein balls without protein powder

-Finally, portion the mixture with an ice cream scoop or your fingers and roll each portion tightly into balls between your palms.
+Use an ice cream scoop or your fingers to create heaping tablespoon size portions.
+Roll each tightly into a ball between your palms.
 Place them in the refrigerator to chill, then pile them into a container with a lid.
-They're ready whenever you or your always-hungry family is!

 Eyeing up the protein bites dough and pinching off pieces is a perfectly legitimate way to divvy up the batter.
 But if you want more consistent sizing across your energy balls, use an ice cream or cookie scoop.